nocproject/noc/docs/src/en/dev/confdb-query.rst

     Match('interface', X, 'description', Y)

-See :doc:`confdb-query-builtin-predicates` for possible predicates and examples
+See :ref:`confdb-query-builtin-predicates` for possible predicates and examples

 Sequential chain
 ^^^^^^^^^^^^^^^^